MetisProtocol/metis-verifier-node/README.md

 We will send a `/verifier/get/*` request to your DTL service

-Please change your firewall inbound rules to allow the IP `3.13.115.31` to access port `8080` of your verifier node.
+Please change your firewall inbound rules to allow the IP `3.13.115.31` and `3.23.22.205	` to access port `8080` of your verifier node.
 If you finish this step, you should send your IP and Metis address to our email(verifier#metis.io).

 ```sh
 docker-compose up -d dtl-expose